I love beets.

 And when beets are combined with cabbage and beef broth made from pastured beef bones, it’s a particularly potent winter soup.
 Cabbage provides the important Vitamin K, as well as a very decent dose of Vitamin C, and the beef broth, laden with the “sunshine vitamin,” Vitamin D, will warm both your body and your soul.
 (Vitamin D is essential is fighting away those winter blues!)

 Borscht is a common Eastern European soup that has its regional variations in Poland, the Ukraine, Russia, and several other Baltic regions.
-This recipe is how we’ve come to like it in our house, but it’s certainly open to variation should you choose.
+This recipe is how we've come to like it in our house, but it's certainly open to variation should you choose – there are as many ways to prepare borscht as there are cooks!

 Ingredients